sirbread/rock-paper-scissors-simulation/README.md

-# Rock Paper Scissors: The Finale
+# rock paper scissors: the finale
 remember that one video you saw on tiktok a while ago? i made it lol https://youtu.be/Ffkuzy50UNM